gsauthof/dracut-sshd/README.md

 non-interactive HMAC computation and thus allow to auto-unlock LUKS volumes as long as the enrolled FIDO2 device is connected.

+If your threat model goes beyond what is described in the [Host Keys](#host-keys) Section, you have to look into [authenticated boot and disk encryption][authboot].

 Although enterprise motherboard and server vendors often integrate unpleasant BMCs (cf. the [Hardware Alternatives Section](#hardware-alternatives)), a hardware solution for remote